gusseppe/smartdeploy/README.md

 ## Neo4j mode

-It deploys all the components plus Neo$j, it is meant for graph analysis.
+It deploys the minimal components plus Neo4j, it is meant for graph analysis.

 - Perform the installation as mentioned above.
 - Run `./install.sh neo` (only run this once)